 C. Unauthorized practice of law.
-An attorney who has resigned pursuant to Rule 17-209 NMRA or has been disbarred or is suspended pursuant to these rules, shall not accept any new retainer or engage as attorney for another in any case or legal matter of any nature.
-Further, an attorney who has resigned pursuant to Rule 17-209 NMRA or has been disbarred or is suspended pursuant to these rules shall not act as a nonattorney representative for another in any state, county, city or local public body administrative or personnel proceeding or matter of any kind unless specifically authorized by the Supreme Court and then only upon such terms and conditions as the Court deems appropriate.
+An attorney who has resigned under Rule 17-209 NMRA or has been disbarred or is suspended under these rules, shall not accept any new retainer or engage as attorney for another in any case or legal matter of any nature.
+Further, an attorney who has resigned under Rule 17-209 NMRA or has been disbarred or is suspended under these rules shall not act as a non-attorney representative for another in any state, county, city or local public body administrative or personnel proceeding or matter of any kind unless specifically authorized by the Supreme Court and then only upon such terms and conditions as the Court deems appropriate.
 Subject to the approval of the Supreme Court, until the effective date of the resignation, suspension or disbarment, the attorney may on behalf of any client act on such matters that were pending on the date of the agreement or order.